About Adriana Lozada

 She likes doing hard things: being a parent is the hardest thing she’s ever done.

 After giving birth, Adriana became increasingly passionate about helping others on their maternity journeys.
-The fire to make a difference started from a place of outrage (have you noticed the broken state of maternity care? the non-existence of paid family leave in the US?), which she has since focused into a torch that lights her way towards supporting new moms, and their families to have joyful and satisfying birth and postpartum experiences.
+The fire to make a difference started from a place of outrage (have you noticed the broken state of maternity care? the non-existence of paid family leave in the US?), which she has since focused into a torch that lights her way towards supporting new parents to have joyful and satisfying birth and postpartum experiences.

 Adriana is an advanced birth doula, an eco-maternity consultant, a postpartum educator and a child sleep consultant.
 She’s a bestselling author, speaker, and podcast host.
-All part of her quest to help women have a smoother transition into motherhood.
+All part of her quest to help people have a smoother transition into parenthood.

 As a postpartum educator, her current focus lies in preparing expecting parents for the first weeks with their newborns.
 She is in the process of turning her workshops into an online series.